Are Okinawa Sea Snakes Dangerous? What Snorkelers Should Actually Worry About

 Should I pour vinegar on every jellyfish sting?

-No. Vinegar is commonly recommended in Okinawa for suspected Habu Kurage box jellyfish stings, but first aid can differ depending on the marine animal.
+No. Vinegar is commonly recommended in Okinawa for suspected Habu Kurage box jellyfish stings, but first aid differs depending on the marine animal.
 Do not rub the area or rinse with fresh water.
 Leave the water, follow local beach guidance, and seek medical help if symptoms are severe, widespread, or involve breathing problems.

 Do I really need marine shoes in Okinawa?